John Dee: Later life

 By the early 1580s, Dee was discontented with his progress in learning the secrets of nature and his diminishing influence and recognition in court circles.
-Failure of his ideas concerning a proposed calendar revision, colonial establishment and ambivalent results for voyages of exploration in North America had nearly brought his hopes of political patronage to an end.
-He began subsequently to turn energetically towards the supernatural as a means to acquire knowledge.
-He sought to contact spirits through the use of a scryer, which he thought would act as an intermediary between himself and the angels.
+Failure of his ideas concerning a proposed calendar revision, the colonial establishment, and the ambivalent results of voyages of exploration in North America had nearly brought his hopes of political patronage to an end.
+He subsequently began to turn energetically towards the supernatural as a means of acquiring knowledge.
+He sought to contact spirits through scrying, which he thought would act as an intermediary between himself and the angels.

-Dee's first attempts with several scryers were unsatisfactory, but in 1582 he met Edward Kelley (then calling himself Edward Talbot) who impressed him greatly with his abilities.
+Dee's first attempts with scryers were unsatisfactory, but in 1582, he met Edward Kelley (then calling himself Edward Talbot), who impressed him greatly with his abilities.
 Dee took Kelley into his service and began to devote all his energies to his supernatural pursuits.
 These "spiritual conferences" or "actions" were conducted with intense Christian piety, always after periods of purification, prayer and fasting.
-Dee was convinced of the benefits they could bring to mankind.
+Dee was convinced of the benefits they could bring to humankind.
 The character of Kelley is harder to assess: some conclude that he acted with cynicism, but delusion or self-deception cannot be ruled out.
-Kelley's "output" is remarkable for its volume, intricacy and vividness.
+Kelley's 'output' is remarkable for its volume, intricacy and vividness.
 Dee records in his journals that angels dictated several books to him this way, through Kelley, some in a special angelic or Enochian language.